 The Treasurer will send a certified letter (presale notice) when a tax lien certificate sale is scheduled.
-The presale notice informs taxpayers that the delinquent taxes will be offered for sale as a tax lien 30 days from the date of the letter unless payment is in full is received or a delinquent tax payment contract is established and maintained.
+The presale notice informs taxpayers that the delinquent taxes will be offered for sale as a tax lien 30 days from the date of the letter unless payment in full is received or a delinquent tax payment contract is established and maintained.
 Once the presale notice is sent, the Treasurer's Office will add an administrative fee to the amount due for payment on the parcel, and the parcel will be assigned a "Certificate Pending" or "Cert Pending" status.
-The administrative fee must be collected in full along with the initial payment to establish a delinquent tax payment contract.
-A "One Stop Payment" form must be processed denoting the taxes and "Cert Pending" fee collected (see below).
-Payments must be submitted in the form of cash, money order or certified check.
-No electronic payments are accepted.
-Cash payments must be made in-person at the Treasurer's Office.